 However, the users had no connection to the small town outside of Washington D.C., USA in northern Virginia.

-The reason some of your click traffic appears to be coming from Ashburn, is because it’s home to one of the biggest technology centers in the world.
+The reason some of your click traffic appears to be coming from Ashburn is that it’s home to one of the biggest technology centers in the world.
 In fact, internet companies like Amazon.com, Time Warner, and AOL route their information through the Dulles Technology center.
 The region is reportedly home to more telecom and satellite companies than any other place on earth.

 Statistics show that in 2013, as much as 70% of the world’s Internet traffic traveled through data centers in Ashburn’s county.